 What do Representatives do?

-There are five Representatives, each representing one of the following groups:
+There are four Representatives, each representing one of the following groups:

 - Part-Time Students’ Representative